InnoPhaseIoT/connectedhomeip/examples/lock-app/talaria/README.md

           >>> doorlock clear-user 1 1111 1 --timedInteractionTimeoutMs 1000
           ## To send the 'Door Lock Jammed Alarm', press and hold the button which was used for commissioning for 5 second
           >>> doorlock read-event door-lock-alarm 1111 1

+## Factory Reset Flow
+1. To trigger factory reset 1 flow, press and hold the user button of host (STM32U5/M2354) for more than 10 seconds.
+2. To trigger factory reset 2 flow, press and hold the user button, press the reset button of host (STM32U5/M2354).